 Outbreak preparedness has historically centred on vaccine needs.
 This focus must expand to include diagnostics, as they are imperative for enabling rapid vaccine development – to inform epidemiological understanding and create well-targeted vaccination efforts and to improve surveillance that allows rapid vaccination response.

-Together with our partners and donors, we are working to strengthen diagnostic preparedness for the Blueprint pathogens, as well as dengue fever, cholera, yellow fever, and bacterial meningitis.
+Together with our partners and donors, we are working to strengthen diagnostic preparedness for the Blueprint pathogens, as well as dengue fever, yellow fever, and bacterial meningitis.
 Activities are organized across three areas.

 - Identifying technical solutions that will close R&D gaps, including diagnostic platforms that can support tests for multiple pathogens, with enhanced connectivity to enable swift identification of an outbreak.